 The reports of 18 (100%) national clinical audits that were published in 2014 were reviewed by Salisbury NHS Foundation Trust in 2014/2015.
-Of these 16 (89 %) were formally reported to the Clinical Management Board by the clinical lead responsible for implementing the changes in practice and Salisbury NHS Foundation Trust intends to take the following actions to improve the quality of healthcare provided set out in the table overleaf.
+Of these 16 (89 %) were formally reported to the Clinical Management Board by the clinical lead responsible for implementing the changes in practice and Salisbury NHS Foundation Trust intends to take the following actions to improve the quality of healthcare provided set out in the table below.

 The table below shows examples of national clinical audit reports reviewed during 2014/2015 and examples of resulting actions being taken by Salisbury NHS Foundation Trust.

 Audit report Reviewed by whom Action taken or required to improve Vascular Registry - Outcomes after Elective Repair of Infra-renal Abdominal Aortic Aneurysm (AAA) Clinical Management Board in April 2014 This national audit looked at the outcomes of planned aneurysm surgery.
 The dataset was of a high quality.
 The audit results showed a safe service.
 This hospital's open AAA volume is comparable with peers whereas our mortality rate (0%) was much better than our peers.
-One improvement action was required: To improve patient pathways further by working together with the central vascular hub.
+One improvement action was required: • To improve patient pathways further by working together with the central vascular hub.
 Falls and Fragility Fractures Audit Programme: National Hip Fracture Database 2014 Clinical Management Board in October 2014 The report showed that there were 287 patients at this hospital with a hip fracture.
 Readmission rates were low and a high rate of patients (77%) returned home within 30 days.
 The hospital achieved most of the criteria for the best practice tariff (patients operated on within 36 hours).
 However, achievement of the best practice tariff dropped from 84% to 78% mainly due to lack of theatre space.
-Improvement actions included: Reinstating the 'golden patient' initiative which ensures these patients take priority on the operating list.
-Routine trauma theatre lists at the weekends were introduced.
-BTS Emergency Use of Oxygen Clinical Management Board in October 2014 This report showed our results for the prescription and administration of emergency oxygen were above the national average in key areas and had improved year on year.
-Further improvement actions included: Education sessions for doctors and nurses on the prescription of oxygen and nurse signature of oxygen administered.
+Improvement actions included: • Reinstating the 'golden patient' initiative which ensures these patients take priority on the operating list. • Routine trauma theatre lists at the weekends were introduced.

+Audit report Reviewed by whom Action taken or required to improve

+BTS Emergency Use of Clinical Management This report showed our results for the

+Oxygen Board in October 2014 prescription and administration of

+emergency oxygen were above the

+national average in key areas and had

+improved year on year.
+Further

+improvement actions included:

+Education sessions for doctors and

+nurses on the prescription of oxygen

+and nurse signature of oxygen

+administered.